flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - Remove the addon from your community folder or wait for developer to update.
     - Use our EFB which has built in pushback controls or another addon.

-??? failure "Unable to Taxi / Aircraft does not move"
+??? failure "Unable to Taxi / Aircraft Does Not Move"
-    ### Unable to Taxi / Aircraft does not move
+    ### Unable to Taxi / Aircraft Does Not Move

     !!! tip ""
         *Affected versions: Stable, Development*